-As the location of all dangerous substances at the facility must be known, these must be stored in their designated cabinets in the chemical laboratories or other areas approved by the CS team when not in use.
-Long term storage of staff chemicals is done at the CS team laboratory between building A and D. Dangerous substances shall not be moved to a different storage cabinet without clearance from the CS team.
+As the location of all dangerous substances at the facility must be known, they must be stored in their designated cabinets in the chemical laboratories or other areas approved by the CS team when not in use.
+The long term storage of staff chemicals will be in the CS team laboratory between building A and D. Dangerous substances shall not be moved to a different storage cabinet without clearance from the CS team.

 3.1 Storage Containers and Labelling

 Clear labelling is the best way to avoid dangerous mix-ups.
-All containers with substances must be clearly and permanently labelled.
+All containers with chemicals must be clearly and permanently labelled.
 The original container is the most suitable as the manufacturer follows the CLP regulation.
-If you change or transfer substances to a new container it must be labeled with the following information:
+If you change or transfer substances to a new container it must be labelled with the following information:

-- The substrate name as stated on the original container.
+- The substance name as stated on the original container.

 - Your contact details, date and assigned experiment number (if applicable).

-- Hazard pictogram as stated on the original container according to CLP (if a substrate is transferred from an old container with the “old” pictograms (black and orange), they must be updated to CLP pictograms (white and red).
+- Hazard pictogram as stated on the original container according to CLP.
 Consult the SDS.
 GHS pictograms are available in the chemical laboratories and the CS team laboratory.

 - The KLARA chemical database must be updated if this is a permanent new container.
 Contact the CS team.
 If this is a temporary container that will be used during a few days of experiment and then disposed, the KLARA update can be omitted.